mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 overflow the memory.
 It also applies batch-optimization, which means that the library will detect which operations can be ran in parallel.
 However, in order to be more efficient, it needs to work with millions of values.

+## cuDF

+This library implements similar workflow compared to pandas.
+Capable of using GPU to speed up pandas processing.